vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 2014 The World of the Skandapurāṇa.
 Northern India in the Sixth and Seventh Centuries.
 Brill, Leiden/BostoṇSupplement to Groningen Oriental Studies.

-2018 [Review article of] Dominic Goodall et al. (eds.), ‘The Niśvāsatattvasam. hitā’.
+2018 [Review article of] Dominic Goodall et al. (eds.), ‘The Niśvāsatattvasaṁhitā’.
 Pondich´ery/Hamburg 2015. in: IIJ 61.3 (2018), 263–71.

-Bakker, Hans & R. Adriaensen & H. Isaacson
+Bakker, Hans & R̥Adriaensen & ḤIsaacson

 1994 Towards a Critical Edition of the Skandapurāṇa. in: IIJ 37 (1994), 325–331.
 Bakker, Hans & Peter Bisschop

-*1999 Moks.adharma 187 and 239–241 Reconsidereḍin: Asiatische Studien/Etudes ´ Asiatiques LII.3 (1999), 459–472. (= Proceedings of the ‘Conference Sām. khya
+*1999 Mokṣadharma 187 and 239–241 Reconsidereḍin: Asiatische Studien/Etudes ´ Asiatiques LII.3 (1999), 459–472. (= Proceedings of the ‘Conference Sāṁkhya

 and Yoga’, Universit´e de Lausanne, November 6–8 1998).
 [11]